Kreeblah/TESmartSwitchAPI-macOS/API_Documentation.md

 A couple of things to note here are that all octets for the IP address, netmask, and gateway are zero-padded to fill out three characters.
 Similarly, the port number is zero-padded to fill out five characters.

 **Note:** The port reply has a semi-colon at the end, which the IP address, netmask, and gateway do not.
-However, each of the IP address, netmask, and gateway **also send a second packet** containing only 0x3b (a semi-colon).
+However, each of the IP address, netmask, and gateway **also sends a second packet** containing only 0x3b (a semi-colon).
 Depending on your network library, you may need to account for this, including which order the pair of packets is received/processed in.

 ## Setting the Configured Network Settings